rjfarmer/bbq/README.rst

 * hydrostatic

-A note on inputs/outputs, the base units for all quantities are: temperatures in Kelvin, densities in g/cm^{-3}, time in seconds, and composition in abundances.
+A note on inputs/outputs, the base units for all quantities are: temperatures in Kelvin, densities in g/cm^{-3}, time in seconds, and composition in mass fractions.
 Some quantities may be in log10 when specified.

 The current set of default options can be found in the ``defaults/`` folder.
-Like MESA if you change anythin in the ``defaults`` folder you must recompile
+Like MESA if you change anything in the ``defaults`` folder you must recompile
 ``bbq`` for the changes to take effect.